 The wings are ultra-thin, to be made of carbon composite materials, and feature full-span trailing-edge flaps to allow takeoffs on typical runways.
 The currently planned engines are Pratt & Whitney JT8D-219 turbofans, each derated to 80.1 kN (8,165 kgp / 18,000 lbf).
 The JT8Ds are non-afterburning and use a fixed supersonic inlet configuration.
 The expected power-to-weight ratio at normal operating weights is expected to be about 40%, about the same as a Northrop F-5 fighter in afterburner.
 The Aerion SSBJ will be able to operate efficiently at high subsonic or low supersonic speeds over populated areas, where sonic boom would be unacceptable.

 The company believes there is a market for 250 to 300 SSBJs, and opened up the books for orders at the Dubai air show in 2007.
-The company claims to have dozens of orders on the books, but no prototype has flown yet and there is no indication of when one will be.
+The company claims to have dozens of orders on the books, but no prototype has flown yet.
+The firm did establish a partnership with Airbus in 2014, with the design then refined and recast as the "Aerion AS2", projecting test flights from 2019 and intro to service in 2022.
+We'll see.

 There's also a certain perverse humor to the whole thing.
 The French and the British actually built the Concorde, while the Americans, in typical grand style, cooked up a plan to build a machine that was twice as big and faster -- and never got it off the ground.
 The irony was that Americans made the right decision when they killed the 2707-300.
-The further irony was that they did it for environmental reasons that, whether they were right or wrong, were irrelevant given the fact they would have lost their shirts on it.
+The further irony was that they did it for environmental reasons that, whether they were right or wrong, were irrelevant, the significant reality being that they would have lost their shirts on it.

 * Incidentally, interest in SSTs from the late 1950s through much of the 1960s was so great that most companies that came up with large supersonic combat aircraft also cooked up concepts for SST derivatives.
 General Dynamics considered a "stretched" derivative of the company's B-58 Hustler bomber designated the "Model 58-9", and the MiG organization of the USSR even came up with an SSBJ derivative of the MiG-25 "Foxbat" interceptor.
-Of course, none of these notions ever amounted to much more than "back of envelope" designs.
+Of course, none of these notions ever amounted to much more than "back of envelope" designs, or got any further than models.

 * Sources include: